alphalon/kotlin-scripting/README.md

 In the case of successfully matching against multiple scripts (or implementations of the same command), the first one on the search path is chosen.

 If multiple possible matches are found, no processing will be performed but the matching commands are displayed to enable the user to disambiguate between them easily.
-(There will also be a non-zero exit code to detect this situation from other shell scripts.)
+(There is a non-zero exit code to detect this situation from other shell scripts.)

 #### Listing available commands